 Simply put, when someone has their firearms or weapons seized at the airport, it was due to a lack of preparation.
-Every story that I've seen that claims the gun owner was unfairly treated are based more on the premise that the rules were unfair or unreasonable in the first place.
+Every story I've seen claims the gun owner was unfairly treated are based more on the premise that the rules were unfair or unreasonable in the first place.
 That in and of itself displays pure ignorance of the law, and ignorance is not an excuse.

-I believe that was on a blogger's advice and it seemed to do nothing more than cause me to “waste electrons” (as Erik Prince puts it) on the phone with a customer service rep that rarely knew what I was asking for and when they did, I ended up just getting a scripted lecture about how to transport my firearms.
+I believe that was on a blogger's advice, and it seemed to do nothing more than cause me to “waste electrons” (as Erik Prince puts it) on the phone with a customer service rep that rarely knew what I was asking for and when they did, I ended up just getting a scripted lecture about how to transport my firearms.
 I want to save you the time and that kind of frustration, hence this article.
-SO, what are the conditions?
+So, what are the conditions?
 They're relatively simple, and I'll lay them out here.

 This includes the magazines.
-Travellers have been jailed overnight for having loaded magazines in their legal containers because of this rule.
+Travelers have been jailed overnight for having loaded magazines in their legal containers because of this rule.
 It seems pretty reasonable that you should be traveling with unloaded firearms in the first place, and this rule just re-iterates that importance.

 TSA locks are actually not allowed on firearms cases.
-This likely self-explanatory, but firearms cases are the last thing that should be secured with a low-security mechanism like a TSA lock.
+This is likely self-explanatory, but firearms cases are the last thing that should be secured with a low-security mechanism like a TSA lock.
 Use keyed or combination locks, whatever you already use along those lines will work best for you.
 If using a keyed lock, make sure you keep those keys on your person during this entire process.